Back to Alaska

 AM NO 9 MOVED TO BOTTOM OF CALENDAR

-Plain English: This amendment adds a new section to Alaska Statute 14.17, requiring school districts to spend at least 70% of any increase in state funding from the base student allocation on teachers and classroom instruction.
+Plain English: This amendment requires school districts to spend at least 70% of any new state funding from increased base student allocations on teachers and classroom instruction.

 AM 10